hgaard/blog.hgaard.dk/content/drafts/you-should-use-git-even-thoug-you-cant.md

 ### Quick clone

-If you don't wan't to wait that long and can live without prevoius history, just quick clone.
-This will essentially just get latest and create a git repo from there.
+If you don't want to wait that long and can live without previous history, just quick clone.
+This will essentially just get latest and initialize a git repo from there.

 ```bash
 git tfs quick-clone